-Cesáreo Moreno (MFA 1992) embarked on his journey at the National Museum of Mexican Art while a graduate student at SAIC when he installed an altar for the museum’s annual Día de Los Muertos (Day of the Dead) exhibition.
+Cesáreo Moreno (MFA 1992) embarked on his journey at the National Museum of Mexican Art while a graduate student at SAIC, when he installed an altar for the museum’s annual Día de Los Muertos (Day of the Dead) exhibition.
 Soon, he was being paid to travel with the exhibit The Art of the Other Mexico to oversee the installation of the show in seven cities.
-Twenty years later he is the museum’s Chief Curator and Visual Arts Director, making strides in challenging the preconceptions of and about the Mexican community.
-In our conversation Moreno reminisces about his first installation and tells us what’s in store for the museum’s 25th-anniversary celebration.
+Twenty years later, he is the museum’s Chief Curator and Visual Arts Director, making strides in challenging preconceptions of the Mexican community.
+In our conversation, Moreno reminisces about his first installation and tells us what’s in store for the museum’s 25th-anniversary celebration.

 What did you study at the School of the Art Institute of Chicago (SAIC)?